-The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Board of Commissioners of the Magistrates Retirement Fund of Georgia Mr. Robert Carter, Secretary/Treasurer
+The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Board of Commissioners of the Magistrates Retirement Fund of Georgia Mr. Homer Bryson, Secretary/Treasurer

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Magistrates Retirement Fund of Georgia (the Pension Fund), a component unit of the State of Georgia, which include the statement of fiduciary net position as of June 30, 2019, the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements, which collectively comprise the Pension Fund's basic financial statements, and have issued our report thereon dated April 10, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Magistrates Retirement Fund of Georgia (the Pension Fund), a component unit of the State of Georgia, which includes the statement of fiduciary net position as of June 30, 2020, the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements, which collectively comprise the Pension Fund's basic financial statements, and have issued our report thereon dated May 14, 2021.